Comment on page

 Creating multiple label sets is similar to creating a label set.
 You can create label sets manually or upload a label set file via a Custom Project and the Labels Extension.

 On Step 3, Datasaur will automatically create Untitled Label Set 1.
 You are allowed to rename, add, remove, and reorder label sets.
+(Note: you can also slide labels to the right to nest them under other labels.)

 Adding a new label set can be done by clicking the